Beaumont RCSI Cancer Centre

 Cancer Centre Lead: Prof Patrick Thornton

-MajesTEC-4 (EMN30): Phase 3 Study of Teclistamab in Combination with Lenalidomide and Teclistamab Alone versus Lenalidomide alone in participants with newly diagnosed multiple myeloma as maintenance therapy following autologous stem cell transplantation
+MajesTEC-4 (EMN30): Phase 3 Study of Teclistamab in Combination with Lenalidomide and Teclistamab Alone versus Lenalidomide alone in participants with newly diagnosed multiple myeloma as maintenance therapy following autologous stem cell transplantation.

 Cancer Centre Lead: Prof Siobhán Glavey